We already know our future

-Warning: Don’t believe this next statement unless you want to flourish.
+Warning: Don’t believe this following statement unless you want to flourish.

 We already know our future if we don’t continually take proactive action.

 Our economic well-being demands perpetual reinvention.
 As the old saying goes, reinvent or die.
-This no longer a fancy tagline, it is required action to survive and succeed in today’s economic climate.
+This is no longer a fancy tagline; it is required action to survive and succeed in today’s economic climate.

-The days are long gone when a company could create a product and reap the rewards of its success for years to come.
-Present day examples are all around you.
+The days are long gone when a company could create a product and reap the rewards of its success for years.
+Present-day examples are all around you.

-- Facebook was king of the castle and Twitter was the knight in shiny armor.
-Now there’s Google +.
+- Facebook was king of the castle, and Twitter was the knight in shiny armor.
+Now there’s Snapchat.
 Remember MySpace?
 Me neither.

 - Flip Camera ruled the pocket video cam game.
 Now, your smartphone does.

-- Mobile Apps are replacing websites and higher costs software programs.
+- Mobile Apps replaced websites and higher costs software programs.

 The list goes on and on.
 Product shelf lives are shrinking at a rapid pace.

-New bright shiny objects capture the consumer attention faster than a speeding bullet.
+New bright shiny objects capture the consumer’s attention faster than a speeding bullet.
+Blink and the next attraction will be on the horizon.
 The masses will flock and cast aside what they once loved and cherished in favor of the new promised life-altering product.
-Blink and the next attraction will be on the horizon.

 We already know our future if we don’t continually reinvent ourselves.

 Look around at your co-workers, family, and friends.
 How many of them are doing jobs they are classically trained to do?
-Are they highly skilled at their job or do their skills reside in a different area of expertise?
+Are they highly skilled at their job, or do they reside in a different area of expertise?
 Are they satisfied and happy?

-Chances are, these people are like most of the people I encounter every day.
-They are playing a role in their organization in order to survive, not thrive.
+Chances are, these people are like most of the people I encounter daily.
+They are playing a role in their organization to survive, not thrive.

-We can live a deeply meaningful life by continually reinventing ourselves.
+We can live a meaningful life by continually reinventing ourselves.

-Just like products run their course, so do roles we play in life.
-We know our current role will come to an end.
+Just like products run their course, so do our roles in life.
+We know our current position will come to an end.

 Will we be ready when our new role emerges?
 Will it provide the deep personal meaning we are looking for?

-We know everything we need to know right now to make a reasonable guess as to where things are headed.
+We know everything we need right now to guess where things are reasonably headed.